 When is Foot and Ankle Surgery Necessary?

 Ankle arthroscopy is typically the go-to technique for all orthopedic surgeries, including foot and ankle procedures.
 The surgeon makes a small incision on the affected area and uses small surgical tools and a fiber-optic camera to view where damage must be treated.
-Recovery time after foot or ankle arthroscopy is about four to six weeks upon successful completion of the surgery.
+Recovery time after foot or ankle arthroscopy is about four to six weeks after completion of the surgery.
 Our dedicated foot and ankle surgeons at the Illinois Bone and Joint Institute embrace the latest technology and techniques to put patients back on their feet as soon as possible.

 Orthopedic Foot and Ankle Surgery at IBJI